 When your prospects and customers interact with your brand via relevant, engaging content that enhances their lives in some meaningful manner, they will have a more excellent relationship with it.

 When the emphasis is on producing high-quality content, podcasts, vlogs, and blogs can all help you achieve this effect (rather than overt advertising trying to pass for content marketing).
+Also, do keep a sharper eye on content theft.
+And have a plan in place to deal with it effectively.
+This MentorDial case study should prepare you to make countermoves when someone copies your content.

 The trick to outstanding content marketing is to keep the brand in the background while focusing on fascinating themes related to the company’s objective.